Talking Wills With My Parents in NSW

+Talking Wills with your parents is an individuals choice.
 Most families avoid these types of discussions as they can be uncomfortable, but by asking these questions, families can be better prepared when a family member passes and have a better understanding of what their wishes are after they are gone.

 As well as setting out how they want their assets to be distributed to family members knowing what is in your parent’s Wills, can also assist you in other ways.
 This includes knowing who your parents want to be the Executor of their Estates – the Executor is the person who will be in charge of administering the deceased Estate and this includes paying debts and distributing the proceeds of the Estate to the beneficiaries named in the Will.